jayeshkaushikgit31/Improvements_Mertens/README.md

   (still a real 25–33% saving vs. naive per-channel encryption).
 Use `m=16` at 1024px if the full 3× saving matters more than the smaller block size.
 - 2048×2048 is not currently supported.
-- See `BTP_project_handoff.md` for the full list of design trade-offs and caveats.

 ## License